snpoudel/snpoudel.github.io/_pages/experience.md

 ---
 Talk about the roadmap of your experience [GitHub pages](https://pages.github.com).

-Experience
+Work Experience
 ======
-Graduate Research Assistant (August 2022 - Present) Ecohydrology Lab, UConn
+Graduate Research Assistant, Ecohydrology Lab at Uconn, August 2022 - Present

-Hydraulic/Hydrologic Engineer (this to this) Hydro-Consult Engineering, Nepal

-Data Specialist (this to this)
-Cloud Factory, Nepal
+    *this
+    *and that

+Civil (Hydraulic/Hydrologic) Engineer, Hydro-Consult Engineering Nepal, this - this
+    *this
+    *and that

+Data Specialist, Cloud Factory Nepal, this - this
+    *this
+    *and that